Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 The core math

-DPA programs fund the assistance by adding a rate premium to your first mortgage — usually 0.25–0.75% above conventional pricing.
-Over a 30-year loan, that rate premium can cost more than the assistance you receive.
+DPA programs fund the assistance through the pricing on your first mortgage.
+That trade is real money: over a 30-year loan, the premium baked into the loan can cost more than the assistance you receive.
 Whether DPA is "worth it" depends on how that math plays out for your specific situation.
+We model it both ways before you commit.
+See the current DPA figures for the exact program limits.

 Five situations where saving your own down payment usually wins